 The SMA, the MAR and the rules of Nasdaq Helsinki Ltd regulate the disclosure obligations of listed companies.
-In addition, the Finnish Corporate Governance Code 2020 (Code) includes provisions regarding, inter alia, the disclosure of information related to remuneration.
+In addition, the Finnish Corporate Governance Code 2020 (the Code) includes provisions regarding, inter alia, the disclosure of information relating to remuneration.
 Even though the Code is based on the comply or explain principle,31 no departures from reporting of the required information are allowed.
 The provisions of the Code apply to listed companies, irrespective of their size.

-In accordance with the Code, revised in 2020 due to the new EU Shareholders' Rights Directive (SHRD),32 listed companies shall prepare an annual remuneration report that provides a comprehensive overview of the remuneration, including all benefits, awarded over the last financial year to the members of the board of directors and the managing director and its deputy, and present it to the annual general meeting.
-The disclosure shall include, inter alia, the fixed and variable remuneration components (short-term and long-term incentives) and information on their proportional shares, information on how the predetermined performance measures have been applied in variable remuneration components, information on share-based remuneration schemes, supplementary pension contributions, and other financial benefits.
+In accordance with the Code, which was revised in 2020 due to the new EU Shareholders' Rights Directive (SHRD),32 listed companies shall prepare an annual remuneration report that provides a comprehensive overview of the remuneration, including all benefits, awarded over the past financial year to the members of the board of directors and the managing director and their deputy, and present it to the annual general meeting.
+The disclosure shall include, inter alia, the fixed and variable remuneration components (short-term and long-term incentives) and information on their proportional shares, information on how the predetermined performance measures have been applied in variable remuneration components, and information on share-based remuneration schemes, supplementary pension contributions and other financial benefits.
 The remuneration report must also describe how the fees paid to the directors and managing director have developed over at least the preceding five years compared to the development of the average remuneration of employees and to the company's financial development over the same period.
-The first remuneration report under SHRD shall be prepared for the financial period commencing on 1 January 2020 and presented to the annual general meeting in 2021.